The system that I'm going to teach you in this book is based on the FAST Standard. It's one of a number of modelling standards that exist.

 SMART became the Mazars financial modelling standard after Mazars acquired Corality (who originated SMART).

-They have a list of guiding philosophies that most professional modellers would agree with:
+They have a list of guiding philosophies that many professional modellers would agree with:

 PwCs Global Financial Modelling Guide